chensong1995/HybridPose/README.md

 This repository contains authors' implementation of [HybridPose: 6D Object Pose Estimation under Hybrid Representations](https://arxiv.org/abs/2001.01869).
 Our implementation is based on [PVNet](https://github.com/zju3dv/pvnet).
 We warmly welcome any discussions related to our implementation and our paper.
 Please feel free to open an issue.

+**Important notice:** We were informed by some readers that the training/testing split used in our experiment is inconsistent with baseline models.
+The comparison to baseline methods is therefore controversial.
+I am actively working on re-evaluating our approach.
+The updates will be posted to both this GitHub directory.
+At this point, I kindly request readers to focus on the general architecture of our method, and the relative strength of hybrid representations as demonstrated by the ablation study.
+I apologize for the inconvenience this may have caused.

 **News (June 11, 2020):** We have fixed a bug in Linemod dataset labeling as pointed out by [JISock](https://github.com/JISock) in [this issue](https://github.com/chensong1995/HybridPose/issues/3), and [shanniruo](https://github.com/shanniruo) in [this issue](https://github.com/chensong1995/HybridPose/issues/25).
 A small offset was incorrectly added to the translation vectors on Linemod dataset.
 Links to new labels and pre-trained weights are updated below.
 Our bug fix leads to marginal improvement of average ADD(-S) accuracy: from 0.9450447652 to 0.945402139.
 Thank you, JISock and shanniruo!

 ## Introduction